Best Turntable in 2023

-Trends are cyclical, and no market makes this quite as obvious as the vinyl record market, whose rapid resurgence took the world by storm.
+Trends are cyclical, and no market makes this quite as evident as the vinyl record market, whose rapid resurgence took the world by storm.
 Unlike records themselves, record players have greatly evolved over time, and what was the best turntable some years ago is not what you need now.

 Pro-Ject Juke Box E

-The first turntable we’ll review is the Pro-Ject Juke Box E came out in 2018, and it’s one of the best value–turntable options on the market.
+The Juke Box E came out in 2018, and it’s one of the best–value turntable options on the market.
 This is an all-in-one system with Bluetooth and IR receivers and remote control.
 The device is composed of the popular Primary turntable and an Ortofon OM 5E cartridge.
 While most all-in-one turntables compromise sound quality to a certain degree to support so many options, the Juke Box E seems to avoid these pitfalls.

 There are RCA outputs at line and preamp/phono level, as well as RCA line-level input, next to Bluetooth and IR.
 The IR is there for the remote control.
 Of course, since this is an all-in-one turntable setup, it comes with a built-in preamp (50W per channel – 4 ohms).

 This turntable can be used right out of the box: The cartridge comes pre-fitted, and the tracking force and anti-skating force are also adjusted beforehand.
-And if you still don’t think this the best turntable for this price, just wait till you experience its seamless speaker pairing.
+And if you still don’t think this is the top choice at this price, just wait till you experience its seamless speaker pairing.

 Surface noise is at negligible levels as well; if you really want to get the most out of this turntable, try removing the dust cover, as it can impact sound quality.
 While this may not be the world’s best turntable, the Juke Box E is certainly good enough to satisfy all but the pickiest users.